tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 <figcaption>Greenhouse gas emissions balance (<a href="https://www.greenit.fr/wp-content/uploads/2019/11/GREENIT_EENM_etude_EN_accessible.pdf" title="The environmental footprint of the digital world">source</a>, PDF, 533 KB)</figcaption>
 </figure>

-What [life-cycle assessments (LCA)](https://en.wikipedia.org/wiki/Life-cycle_assessment "Wikipedia: Life-cycle assessment") for end-users' devices tell us is that manufacturing, transport and disposal summed up immensely outweight use, ranging from 65% up to nearly 98% of the global warming potential (GWP).
+What [life-cycle assessments (LCA)](https://en.wikipedia.org/wiki/Life-cycle_assessment "Wikipedia: Life-cycle assessment") for end-users' devices tell us is that manufacturing, transport and disposal summed up immensely outweighs use, ranging from 65% up to nearly 98% of the global warming potential (GWP).
 Of course, this depends where the device was manufactured and where it's being used, with the use location's biggest impact being related to the carbon footprint of the electric system, as the use phase is all about charging or powering our smartphones, laptops and desktops.

 <figure>